magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

    platform at runtime;
 6. use the `#?` reader macro to differentiate the symbols' definitions in the `valip.predicates` namespace as well;
-7. eventually move the `def.clj` file containing the macros definitions to the `src/valip` directory and rename it as `macros.clj`;
-8. use the `#?` reader macro to differentiate the namespaces' requirements and the symbols' definitions for the unit tests as well;
+7. use the `#?` reader macro to differentiate the namespaces' requirements and the symbols' definitions for the unit tests as well;
-9. delete the original `src/valip/java/predicates.clj` and
+8. delete the original `src/valip/java/predicates.clj` and
    `src/valip/js/predicates.cljs` source files, because we absorbed their content in the `predicates.cljc` source file.